MarkMatta03/NeuralNetworkProject/README.md

-# Neural Network From Scratch — Part 1
+# Neural Network From Scratch — Part 1 & Part 2

-This project implements a complete neural network **from scratch using NumPy only**, without using deep learning frameworks such as TensorFlow or PyTorch.
+This project implements a complete neural network **from scratch using NumPy only**, without using deep learning frameworks such as TensorFlow or PyTorch for the core implementation.
-This work fulfills **Part 1** of the semester project requirements.
+This work fulfills **Part 1 and Part 2** of the semester project requirements.

 ---